 Pamplico is a very small town located in the state of South Carolina.
 With a population of 1,231 people and two constituent neighborhoods, Pamplico is the 175th largest community in South Carolina.

-Pamplico is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pamplico is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pamplico is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Pamplico who work in office and administrative support (13.04%), teaching (11.41%), and sales jobs (11.14%).
+There are especially a lot of people living in Pamplico who work in teaching (16.38%), healthcare (12.36%), and office and administrative support (11.78%).

 Being a small town, Pamplico does not have a public transit system used by locals to get to and from work.

-The per capita income in Pamplico in 2010 was $17,513, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $70,052 for a family of four.
+The per capita income in Pamplico in 2010 was $16,496, which is low income relative to South Carolina and the nation.
+This equates to an annual income of $65,984 for a family of four.
 However, Pamplico contains both very wealthy and poor people as well.

 Pamplico is an extremely ethnically-diverse town.
 The people who call Pamplico home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pamplico residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Pamplico include English, Dutch, Scots-Irish, and Scottish.
+Important ancestries of people in Pamplico include English, Irish, French, Scottish, and Danish.

 The most common language spoken in Pamplico is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Polish.